so-okada/twXiv/README.md

 	```
 	% ./twXiv.py -s tests/switches.json -m 1
 	**process started at xxxx-xx-xx xx:xx:xx (UTC)
-	starting a thread of retrieval/new submissions/abstracts for math.AC
+	starting a thread of retrieval/new submissions for math.AC
 	getting daily entries for math.AC
-	waiting for a next thread of retrieval/new submissions/abstracts
+	waiting for a next thread of retrieval/new submissions
 	new submissions for math.AC
 	no log files
 	no log files